 - Google is your friend (kind of!)
 Find out as much as you can about the organisation before you start to give you an insight into their work. - Make notes of things that interest you and things you would like to find out more about.
-For example: - "What types of projects have your organisation worked on before?" - "What do you usually look for in an employee?" - "How has your company adapted since the pandemic?" - "What skills do you think you need for this job"
+For example: - "What types of projects have your organisation worked on before?" - "What do you usually look for in an employee?" - "How has your company had to adapt since lockdown?" - "What skills do you think you need for this job"